camsustResearchProject/CAM-SUST_Summer_School_on_Astrophysics_2025/README.md

 The first week (September 3–7) will primarily consist of online lecture sessions.
 The second week (September 11–14) will feature in-person, lecture-based hands-on training sessions conducted by guest astronomers and researchers.
 The weekday schedule includes lecture sessions covering astrophysical topics and techniques, including phenomena and processes such as:

-Star formation processes
+Star formation processes,
-Galaxy distribution in the Universe
+Galaxy distribution in the Universe,
-Cosmic Web and largest structures in the Universe Galaxy clusters and galaxy evolution
+Cosmic Web and largest structures in the Universe, Galaxy clusters and galaxy evolution,
-Stellar mass functions and density profiles
+Stellar mass functions and density profiles,
-Black Hole Collisions
+Black Hole Collisions,
-Space-time curvature near black holes
+Space-time curvature near black holes,
-Type Ia Supernovae (SNe Ia) and their use in cosmology The hands-on sessions will focus on data access, reduction, analysis and simulation tools, and modeling techniques used by current researchers and astronomers.
+Type Ia Supernovae (SNe Ia) and their use in cosmology, The hands-on sessions will focus on data access, reduction, analysis and simulation tools, and modeling techniques used by current researchers and astronomers.

 Participants: